uccser/cs-field-guide/text/chapters/en-coding-compression.md

 Most video compression is based on the "MPEG" standard (Moving Pictures Experts Group).
 There is some information about how this works in the [CS4FN article on "Movie Magic"](http://www.cs4fn.org/films/mpegit.php).

 {panel type="teacher-note" summary="Teacher guides for Plymouth resources"}
-Access to teacher guides for the Plymouth resources above are [available here](http://www.cimt.plymouth.ac.uk/resources/codes/>).
+Access to teacher guides for the Plymouth resources (linked in the previous paragraph) above are [available here](http://www.cimt.plymouth.ac.uk/resources/codes/>).
 {panel end}

 The Ziv-Lempel method shown is a variation of the so-called "LZ77" method.
 Many of the more popular lossless compression methods are based on this, although there are many variations, and one called "LZW" has also been used a lot.
 Another high-compression general-purpose compression method is bzip, based on a very clever method called the Burrows-Wheeler Transform.